-- Beginning in the 2018 2019 school year, a student scoring at the lowest achievement level in reading on the established state assessment for 3rd grade will not be promoted to 4th grade unless the student meets the good cause exemptions for promotion. - In order to be promoted from one grade level to the next in grades 1 3, a student must maintain a passing grade in ELA and math.
-The yearly average shall be determined by averaging the two semester numerical grades. - In order to be promoted from grade 4 to 5, students must maintain a passing grade in ELA and math, in addition to either science or social studies. - In order to be promoted from one grade level to the next in grades 5 to 6, students must maintain a passing grade in math, ELA, science, and social studies.
+- Students scoring at the lowest achievement level in reading on the established state assessment for 3rd grade will not be promoted to 4th grade unless the student meets the good cause exemptions for promotion. - To be promoted from one grade level to the next in grades 1 3, a student must maintain a passing grade in ELA and math. - The yearly average shall be determined by averaging the two semester numerical grades. - To be promoted from grade 4 to 5, students must maintain a passing grade in ELA and math, in addition to either science or social studies. - To be promoted from one grade level to the next in grades 5th to 6th, students must maintain a passing grade in math, ELA, science, and social studies.